tomek-i/tomek-i/README.md

 -->

-below is a snipped of my coding activity.
+Below is a snapshot of my coding activity:
 <!--
 **tomek-i/tomek-i** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.